-When developing a parenting plan, parents should adopt a schedule that considers the child’s age, needs, and other factors particular to the child and your situation.
+Most divorcing spouses can agree on one thing: the importance of a positive and nurturing upbringing for their children.
+From separate households, parents who keep their children’s best interests as a top priority can learn to collaborate for their children’s well-being.
+Children generally do best when parents cooperate.
+When developing a parenting plan, parents should adopt a schedule that considers each child’s age, needs, adjustment to school, and other factors particular to the child and your situation.
 Parenting Plans should provide regular and predictable parenting time for both the parents and the child.
 Parenting time can affect other aspects of your case, for example, child support.

-The first step in the division of property is to determine all of the assets and debts owned by you and your spouse and to distinguish between marital and individual property.
-You may not have a complete list of these assets and debts.
-We can help you secure the information you need to assist in your property division.
+The first step in the division of property is to determine all of the assets and debts owned by you and your spouse as you prepare for a divorce.
+You should distinguish between marital and individual property.
+If you do not have a complete list of these assets and debts, attorney Morrison can help you secure the information you need to negotiate an equitable property division settlement.

 In a paternity lawsuit, a man has no parental rights to his child or children until he is declared the father.
 Paternity may need to be established to enjoy parenting time and to ensure your child or children are receiving the necessary financial support.

-Annulments, as an alternative to divorce, are rare in both Kansas and Missouri.
-They are not granted simply because the marriage was of short duration; rather the petitioner must prove certain defects to support the marriage is void or voidable.
+Annulment, as an alternative to divorce, is rare in both Kansas and Missouri.
+An annulment will not be granted simply because a marriage was of short duration.
+Rather, the petitioner must prove certain defects to support the notion that the marriage is void or voidable.

 If you have reasons to pursue, agree to or object to an annulment in your case, attorney Eric Morrison can clarify and document your rationale before you or your spouse moves forward with a traditional divorce.